+Governance models guide how an organization’s board is structured and how the business will function.
 Operating a business or running any kind of organization in today’s world is highly complex and fraught with risk.
-The volatile economic climate has been placing ever-increasing demands on boards of directors.
-It's important for companies to use the most appropriate board governance model that most closely aligns with the company’s work and goals.
+At the same time, the volatile economic climate has placed ever-increasing demands on boards of directors.
+When establishing strong board governance, companies must use an appropriate board governance model that closely aligns with the company’s work and goals.

-A governance model is a combination of policies, systems and structures, along with strategic and operational frameworks.
+A governance model combines policies, systems and structures, and strategic and operational frameworks.
 A model for governance refers to how the authority chain and the framework interconnect with each other.
 When companies or organizations choose the most appropriate governance model, it can be a real asset to the company, especially when it aligns with the right leaders.
-A governance model ensures that decision-making is effective and assigns accountability to the board or managers.
+A governance model ensures effective decision-making and assigns accountability to the board or managers.

 As noted earlier, all board governance models are different and serve different needs.
-Some models are geared more toward nonprofit organizations where all or most of the members are volunteers.
-Certain governance models are designed to support nonprofit organizations where the board and staff may not have a great amount of business experience, but they serve out of passion and commitment to the cause.

-Some governance models are more geared toward corporate boards that are bound by legal and regulatory measures.
-A different structure for corporate boards is necessary because there are models that are best suited for the corporate structure.
+Specific governance models support nonprofit organizations where the board and staff serve out of passion and commitment to the cause.
+In contrast, others are more geared toward corporate boards bound by legal and regulatory measures and as a result, require a specific board structure.

-It’s also possible to adopt a combination of various board governance models to cater to the composition of the board and the future of the organization.
+It’s also important to note that you may adopt a combination of various board governance models to cater to the composition of the board and the future of the organization.